Learn

 Melt butter, add a bit of flour, then whisk in ½ liter of milk.
 Add grated nutmeg, white pepper, and salt.
 Heat while stirring constantly until the sauce thickens.

 Take out an oven dish.
 Layer 500g of lasagna sheets with the spinach sauce and béchamel sauce.
+Add a layer of cheese in the middle if you like, and cheese on top.

 Bake in the oven for 30 minutes at 185°C (365°F).